Bulgaria: Market Profile

 - An EU member since January 2007, Bulgaria offers some of the most attractive incentives for doing business in Europe.
 These include a favourable tax regime such as a corporate income tax rate of 10%, a flat personal income tax of 10%, tax exemption for industries in high-unemployment areas and a two-year VAT exemption for imports of equipment for investment projects above €5 million and creating at least 50 jobs.

 - Bulgaria appeared on the global outsourcing map about 10 years ago but has already managed to become one of the world’s leading outsourcing hotspots.
-Thanks to its competitive costs of labour, rent and utilities in Central and Eastern Europe, Bulgaria has been named the best outsourcing destination in Europe by Cushman & Wakefield’s rating for 2015.
+Thanks to its competitive costs of labour, rent and utilities in Central and Eastern Europe, Bulgaria has been named one of the best, pioneering outsourcing destinations in Europe by Cushman & Wakefield’s rating for 2016.
 In terms of sectors, IT and the Internet, followed by tourism, telecommunications and retail, tend to generate the biggest interest in Bulgaria’s outsourcing services.

 - Producing parts for eight of every 10 cars in Europe, Bulgaria is fast expanding its industrial base.
 Leading industrial sectors include: machine building, IT, business process outsourcing, chemistry, electrical engineering and electronics, food and agriculture, healthcare and medical tourism, and logistics.